Navigation: THE REMOTE DATABASE VERSION >

 Possible Connection Problem: Firewalls

-Some users may get an error message when they first try to use the Web Network Version, saying they cannot connect to the server ("error 1") and mentioning that the problem may be with the firewall.
+Some users may get an error message when they first try to use the Remote Database Version, saying they cannot connect to the server ("error 1") and mentioning that the problem may be with the firewall.
 The program needs to be able to make an outbound connection on port 22, which is usually open anyways, but for some users might not be.

-If you have this problem and are using the built-in Windows Firewall or Windows Defender Firewall on your computer running the Web Network Version of ACCOUNTS, you can set up an appropriate Exception as follows:
+If you have this problem and are using the built-in Windows Firewall or Windows Defender Firewall on your computer running the Remote Database Version of ACCOUNTS, you can set up an appropriate Exception as follows: